 Is Your Vacation Home a Vacation Home?

 The tax law even allows you to rent out your vacation home for up to 14 days a year without paying taxes on the rental income.
-You might be able to deduct any uninsured casualty losses too, within limits, though you can’t write off rental-related expenses.
+You might be able to deduct any uninsured casualty losses too, if the home is located within a presidentially declared disaster area, though you can't write off rental-related expenses.
 (More on those below.)
 If the home is rented for more than 14 days, you must claim the income.